AcSoft performs calibration on sound & vibration instrumentation and transducers at its dedicated laboratory. Capabilities include calibration of:

 AcSoft has invested in three calibration systems for this purpose:

-Microphones from most manufacturers can be done, providing free field calibration data is available.
+Microphones from most manufacturers can be calibrated, provided the relevant technical information is available.

 Traceability is to GUM, the Central Office of Measures, in Poland.

 3) For calibration of accelerometers, a custom-built shaker system from DataPhysics and Listen Inc. is used, to cover a frequency range of 10Hz – 5kHz.
 The calibration technique uses the back-to-back method, with a Dytran 3123AK reference accelerometer.